ocentra/CLAIM/docs/Multiplayer and Solana/MultiplayerAndSolana.md

   * Full match payloads (audio, long chain-of-thought) are kept off-chain; only compact anchors (SHA-256 or Merkle root) on-chain.
   * Use Cloudflare R2 for hot storage and match record archives.
 R2's generous free tier (10GB, 1M operations/month) and no egress fees make it cost-effective and sufficient for match storage needs.
   * Write contracts in **Rust** using Anchor framework for all on-chain operations.
+  * Money-match support is additive: free modes must keep working even if custody/KYC rails are disabled in a region.
+All new logic must degrade gracefully back to the free token system.

 ### 1.2 Game Type: Turn-Based Multiplayer